 - Most published works published after 1923 are protected by U. S. and international copyright laws.

 - Unpublished materials, including but not limited to correspondence and manuscripts, are also protected by copyright laws.
-Please ask the Curator about issues concerning permission to quote from or reproduce unpublished materials in Special Collections.
+Please ask the Curator about issues concerning requests to quote from or reproduce unpublished materials in Special Collections.

 Fair use of copyright-protected works for study, research, and other purposes does not require the permission of the copyright owner provided that the use meets the standard specified in Section 107 of the U. S. Copyright Law.